DsSoft-Byte/iCu/README.md

 Wait for Download and install in default location

+Go to C:\iCures and drag and drop sliver.php into the "htdocs shortcut"

 Click run XAMPP and start everything

 Use Bypass Tethered (x64), Both buttons work